Ethernet Not Working on Windows 10 (Quick Fix Guide)

 Lastly, if you want to use WiFi and Ethernet at the same time, we can teach you how to do that as well.

-We also have a guide on what to do if Ethernet doesn’t have a valid IP configuration, so don’t miss it.
+We also have guides on what to do if Ethernet doesn’t have a valid IP configuration, or if the Network cable is not properly plugged or may be broken so don’t miss them.

 If you’re sure the network you’re trying to connect to is set up properly and still can’t connect, please use the comments section below to ask for further assistance.